 All children develop a little differently.
 If you are concerned about your child's development, talk to your child's health care provider.

 The typical 4-month-old baby should:

-- Slow in weight gain to about 20 grams per day
+- Slow in weight gain to about 20 grams (almost two thirds of an ounce) per day

 - Have almost no head droop while in a sitting position